KKVANONYMOUS/Rubiks-Cube/README.md

 <br><br>
 Let's dig deep into the various aspects involved in solving the cube
 ## Theory
-- ###
+- ### (kunal)
-   - When we pass the images of all the faces to `CubeInput.py`, it reads all the images one by one , stores the image data in the form of numpy array.
+   - When we pass the images of all the faces to `CubeInput.py`, it reads all the images one by one and stores the image data in the form of numpy array.
 To crop the unnecessary part of image, we have used `selectROI()` function.
-   - The croped image is then resized and pass to `face_color()` function where the different color blocked are masked out using their hsv values and `inRange()` function of opencv.
+   - The croped image is then resized and pass to `face_color()` function where the different color blocks are masked out using their hsv values and `inRange()` function of opencv.
 This function returns a black-white image of each block where the particular color is white and rest is all black.
    - This image is passed to `mask()` function where we have find contours and then iterated over each contour and rejected small contours on the basis of area.We have initiliased a 2-d zero array in which we store the color states of each face.
+Using some maths and using centres of each block ,we have filled the 2-d array.
    - The blocks are given color according to following manner:
         - red:1
         - white:0